What spam filters do you use?

-- Delay a message if our filters think it's spam for one reason.
+- Delay a message if our filters strongly think it's spam for one reason.

-In detail, the "Low Spam Filtering" check uses SPF, greylisting, blacklist checking, and SpamAssassin scores based on the content of the message.
+In detail, the "Low Spam Filtering" check uses SPF, greylisting, blocklist checking, and SpamAssassin scores based on the content of the message.

 SPF allows our servers to ask the sending domain name for a list of mail servers that are authorized to send mail.
 For example, if we receive a message claiming to be from "firstname.lastname@example.org" (an address that's frequently used in "phishing" spam), we check to see if chase.com agrees that the sending mail server is authorized to use the chase.com address.
 If they say the sending mail server is never authorized, or is probably not authorized, our servers will consider it "suspicious" in the next step, greylisting.